 At the TRUE NORTH SAILING SCHOOL we realize that teaching the Basics to a "New" Sailor is a tough challenge.
 Beginners come with great expectations, they are very excited about their first sail and some are even a little nervous.
 One false step at this critical stage of development and all the joy can instantly vanish.
 It is imperative that the instructor is skilled at maintaining a productive and enjoyable sailing experience.

 All TRUE NORTH SAILING SCHOOL instructors have been trained and certified by the AMERICAN SAILING ASSOCIATION.
 They have the knowledge, patience and enthusiasm to make your initiation into the world of sailing a truly rewarding and enjoyable experience.
 True North's instructors are all PROFESSIONALS, they are not college kids on summer vacation.
 They also have U.S. Coast Guard Licenses which not all instructors at all sailing school have (if shopping you should definitely ask that question because if the boat has an engine then the instructor MUST have a license to be legal!

-All course graduates are invited to become members of the TRUE NORTH CRUISING CLUB which was established so that people who love to sail could do so without the expense of chartering or the headaches associated with boat ownership.
+All course graduates are invited to become members of the TRUE NORTH SAILING CLUB which was established so that people who love to sail could do so without the expense of chartering or the headaches associated with boat ownership.

 Members have access to our fleet of professionally maintained yachts throughout our six-month sailing season.
 The more you sail, the better the value.
-Dues are prorated for sailors who join after the season begins so you don't pay for any unused sailing time.
+Dues are prorated for sailors who join after the season begins (in your second season) so you don't pay for any unused sailing time.

 After graduating from other schools they will gladly charter you a 24 foot boat for approximately $400 per day.
 At other schools you will get 4 sailing days for the price of a whole season of sailing at the True North Sailing Club.
 If you sail just once per week at True North you get a minimum of 26 sailing days.
 It doesn't take rocket scientists to see where the better value is.

 Just imagine how good a sailor you will be after 26 sailing sessions!